2010–11 Mexican Primera División

-The 2010–11 Primera División Profesional season is the 64th professional season top-flight football league.
+The 2010–11 Primera División Profesional is the 64th professional season top-flight football league.
 The season is split into two parts Apertura and Clausura each of which includes a tournament —the Torneo Apertura and the Torneo Clausura.
 Each part has an identical format and each is contested by the same eighteen teams.

 Clubs

 Eighteen teams return for this season.
 Indios de Ciudad Juárez was relegated the previous season after accumulated the lowest coefficient over the past three seasons.
 Necaxa won promotion into the first division, returning after one year in the Liga de Ascenso.

 Managerial changes

-Torneo Apertura
+Apertura

 The 2010 Torneo Apertura began on July 23, 2010 and ended on December 12, 2010.